Content #1

 Accelerate your EV research with ExoBrite™ EV stains

-For general EV staining, Biotium’s ExoBrite™ True EV Membrane Stains offer unparalleled coverage of EVs in a sample and address issues of dye aggregation often seen with PKH and other common membrane dyes.
+For general EV staining, Biotium's ExoBrite™ True EV Membrane Stains offer unparalleled coverage of EVs in a sample and address issues of dye aggregation often seen with PKH and other common membrane dyes.
 Biotium also offers optimized ExoBrite™ EV Surface stains conjugated to cholera toxin B (CTB), wheat germ agglutinin (WGA), and Annexin V. These stains are specially formulated for bright and specific detection of isolated EVs by flow cytometry.
-These ExoBrite™ EV Surface stains may also be combined with antibody staining, for multi-parameter analysis.
+These ExoBrite™ EV Surface Stains may also be combined with antibody staining, for multi-parameter analysis.

-Biotium also offers conjugated ExoBrite™ Western Antibodies against CD9, CD63, and CD81 designed for optimal detection in EV extracts by fluorescent western blot.
+Biotium also offers conjugated ExoBrite™ Western Antibodies against human CD9, CD63, and CD81 designed for optimal detection in EV extracts by fluorescent western blot.

 Note: In our testing, we have found that ExoBrite™ 490/515 dye may bind to streptavidin coated surfaces or beads if free biotin binding sites are not blocked.
 We recommend performing a biotin blocking step after binding your biotinylated capture antibody to streptavidin beads or surfaces when using ExoBrite™ 490/515 conjugates.
 Alternatively, consider using a different ExoBrite™ dye for staining EVs captured on streptavidin beads or surfaces.